oracle/odpi/doc/src/public_functions/dpiStmt.rst

     **pos** -- the position of the column whose metadata is to be retrieved.
     The first position is 1.

-    **info** -- a pointer to a :ref:`dpiQueryInfo` structure which will be filled in upon successful completion of the function.
+    **info** -- a pointer to a :ref:`dpiQueryInfo<dpiQueryInfo>` structure which will be filled in upon successful completion of the function.

 .. function:: int dpiStmt_getQueryValue(dpiStmt \*stmt, uint32_t pos, \